Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Study 2: Comparing Metaphor-Fluid VUI to a Default VUI

 \section{Study 2: Comparing Metaphor-Fluid VUI to a Default VUI}

-Informed by RQ1's findings, Study 2 (N=91) compared a Metaphor-Fluid VUI against a Default VUI using a within-subjects design.
+{ Informed by RQ1's findings, Study 2 ($N = 91$) employed a within-subjects experimental design to compare a Metaphor-Fluid VUI and a Default VUI.
+The single within-subjects factor was VUI type with two levels: Metaphor-Fluid and Default.
 The Metaphor-Fluid VUI employed the optimal metaphors identified for each use-context: Genie for Commands, "Computer" from Star Trek for Information Seeking, Admirer for Sociality, and Search Engine for Error Recovery.
 The Default VUI maintained Google Assistant's consistent Assistant metaphor across all interactions.
-This design enabled examination of how metaphor-fluidity affects perceived enjoyment, intention to adopt, trust, likability, and intelligence in VUI interactions.
+Each participant experienced both interfaces in counterbalanced order to control for sequence effects.
+This design isolates the effect of metaphor fluidity—the system’s ability to shift metaphorical framing depending on conversational use context—by allowing comparisons between a VUI that adapts its metaphor across contexts and a Default VUI that maintains a single, static metaphor throughout all interactions.
+While Study 2 focused on perceptions across all conversational use-contexts to assess the effect of metaphor fluidity, per-context analysis was not conducted because such comparisons would reduce the design to isolated metaphor evaluations rather than capture the intended effect of adapting across multiple use-contexts—the very mechanism defining metaphor fluidity.
+In doing so, Study 2 addressed RQ2, examining how metaphor fluidity influences user perceptions of enjoyment, intention to adopt, trust, likability, and intelligence, as well as the kinds of metaphorical descriptions users generate when interacting with each type of interface. }